misan7/bootcamp-notes/css_notes.md

 | ul - ol - li |
 | table |

-- `position: relative`; you can move the box where you want with _top,right, bottom, left_ but the box occupy the same space.
-You can edit the offset.
+- `position: relative`; we can move the box wherever we want with _top,right, bottom, left_ but the box occupy the same space.
+We can edit the offset.

 ![relative](images/relative.jpg)